The online ACT in the US will get shorter and drop Science starting in spring 2025. Here's what we know.

 While a shorter exam favors many students and digital testing isn't new—our experts have been preparing students to succeed on similar exams for years—it's tough to prep strategically for an exam when we don't know exactly how the shorter passages will look.

 Furthermore, in the months since ACT began offering an online option, seats for the online exam in the US have been limited.
-ACT has not yet opened up registration for the April 2025 test date and beyond, and it's unclear what availability will look like in different locations.
+ACT registration for April, June, and July has not yet opened up but is expected to open in early December, and it's unclear what availability will look like in different locations.

 To discuss your options for the 2024-25 school year, reach out to us here.
 The ArborBridge team is ready to help.